spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

 - An EC2 key pair for the target region that provides a secure connection to your EC2 instances.
 To learn how to create a key pair, refer to the [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) resource.

-- To access your EKS cluster using kubectl, you will need one of the following plugins.
-For guidance, review the [Access EKS Cluster](#access-eks-cluster) section.
+- To access your EKS cluster using kubectl, you will need the [aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html) plugin installed.
+If you are using a custom OIDC provider, you will need the [kubelogin](https://github.com/int128/kubelogin) plugin installed.
+Refer to the [Access EKS Cluster](#access-eks-cluster) section for more information.

-  - [aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html) to use default AWS authentication.

-  - [kubelogin](https://github.com/int128/kubelogin), also known as `kubectl oidc-login`, to configure custom OpenID Connect (OIDC) authentication in Palette.

 - To use secrets encryption, which is available only during EKS cluster creation, you must have created an AWS Key Management Service (KMS) key.
 If you do not have one, review [Enable Secrets Encryption for EKS Cluster](enable-secrets-encryption-kms-key.md) for guidance.